aaltonewmedia/learn.newmedia.dog/content/courses/art+media-studio/04/index.md

 - What is your work about?
 Thematically, conceptually...
 - Are you asking questions or finding answers?
+- Are you working alone or with someone else?
 - [Can you define your approach in terms of how Arja Karhumaa presented it in the **Notes on Project Design** lecture.](https://mycourses.aalto.fi/mod/folder/view.php?id=1025809&class=d-flex%20align-items-center).
 Which of the approcahes would fit your project the best?
   - The Analysis Project
   - The Construction Project